AES' Proposed rancho viejo battery project

 Battery modules “overheat” at Vistra’s Moss Landing Energy Storage Facility

-This video is about a fire that occurred in August 2021 at the Moss Landing BESS in California.
+This video is about a fire that occurred on September 4, 2021 at the Moss Landing BESS in California.
 Note how the Fire Lead played down the toxicity, and the “company-speak” the system operator used to deflect the impacts of the fire.
 We know the levels of toxicity of the NOVAC fire suppression system and AES is hiding the toxicity of the gassing of the planned Li-ion batteries to be used at Rancho Viejo.
 This BESS had been online for a month and already had a fire.

 Moss Landing BESS Fire